pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 """""""""""""""""""""""""

-The ``--help``/``-h`` general option displays help text which describes the command groups and general options, and then exits.
+The ``--help``/``-h`` general option displays help text which describes the command groups, commands,  and general options, and then exits.
+A specific help exists for each command group, and command and ``pywbemcli --help`` presents the help on the general options

 .. index:: pair: environment variables; general options